 Make a difference in your own life and the lives of others.

-Joining the list and participating in any study at CAMH is voluntary, and you can withdraw from a study or remove your name from the list at any time with no effect on ongoing or future care at CAMH.
+If you join the list you'll be added to the CAMH Research Registry.
+Joining the list and participating in any study at CAMH is voluntary.
+You can withdraw from a study or remove your name from the registry at any time with no effect on ongoing or future care at CAMH.
 Once on the list, you may be contacted if a study is looking for participants that fit your profile.
 You can decide at that time if you wish to take part.

 CAMH is committed to protecting your privacy.
 The information gathered as part of any CAMH study or through the CAMH Research Registry is managed, stored and protected by CAMH in accordance with Ontario law.
 If you are in a treatment study, your clinical information will be stored in our e-Health Record system, accessible only to the health care team directly involved in your clinical care, as well as the research team.